doitintl/CloudBlaster/README.md

 ## Features
 ### Supported asset types
-* I focused on the common important asset types that are set up and torn down in typical development and QA.
+Cloud Blaster now supports common important asset types that are set up and torn down in typical development and QA.
 This includes:
     * Google Compute Engine instances, disks, firewalls, and addresses
     * Google Cloud PubSub topics and Subscriptions